godotengine/godot-docs/classes/class_camera.rst

 - :ref:`float<class_float>`  **get_v_offset**  **(** **)** const

+Returns the vertical (Y) offset of the Camera viewport.

 .. _class_Camera_get_zfar:

 - :ref:`float<class_float>`  **get_zfar**  **(** **)** const

+Returns the far clip plane in world space units.

 .. _class_Camera_get_znear:

 - :ref:`float<class_float>`  **get_znear**  **(** **)** const

+Returns the near clip plane in world space units.

 .. _class_Camera_is_current:

 - :ref:`bool<class_bool>`  **is_current**  **(** **)** const

-Return whether the Camera is the current one in the :ref:`Viewport<class_viewport>`, or plans to become current (if outside the scene tree).
+Returns ``true`` if the Camera is the current one in the :ref:`Viewport<class_viewport>`, or plans to become current (if outside the scene tree).

 .. _class_Camera_is_position_behind:

 - :ref:`bool<class_bool>`  **is_position_behind**  **(** :ref:`Vector3<class_vector3>` world_point  **)** const

+Returns ``true`` if the given position is behind the Camera.

 .. _class_Camera_make_current: